MarcoBetti1/weBot/README.md

 3. **Capture an authenticated Chrome profile via manual login.**

         ```bash
-        python -m main login --fresh-profile --manual-timeout 0
+        python -m main login --fresh-profile --profile-name profile1 --manual-timeout 0
         ```

         The CLI launches Chrome, navigates to the Twitter login page, and waits for the home timeline.
 Complete every authentication step yourself (password, challenges, 2FA, etc.).
 Once the timeline loads the bot marks the session as logged in and persists the profile directory.
-The console prints the saved profile path (for example `.webot/profiles/profile-20251112-102030`).
-Keep
-        that path safe—it is required for every future workflow run.
+When you supply `--profile-name`, the console prints both the friendly alias and the underlying path (for example `profile1 (.webot/profiles/profile1)`).
+Keep the alias handy—use it for every future workflow run.

 4. **Reuse the saved profile for automation.**

         ```bash
-        python -m main engage --chrome-profile .webot/profiles/profile-20251112-102030 --posts 5
+        python -m main engage --chrome-profile profile1 --posts 5
-        python -m main follower-graph --chrome-profile .webot/profiles/profile-20251112-102030 --handle jack --layers 2
+        python -m main follower-graph --chrome-profile profile1 --handle jack --layers 2
-        python -m main profile --chrome-profile .webot/profiles/profile-20251112-102030 --handle jack --descriptive
+        python -m main profile --chrome-profile profile1 --handle jack --descriptive
         ```

         All non-login commands require `--chrome-profile` (or a config file that provides the same value).
-The bot refuses to run workflows unless it can detect a persisted profile that is already authenticated.
+Pass the saved name (`profile1`); the bot refuses to run workflows unless it can detect a persisted profile that is already authenticated.

 ### Interactive session mode